davidsz/bartOS/README.md

 ## Build parts of the project
 ```
-# Build the kernel in raw binary of ELF format
+# Build the kernel in raw binary or ELF format
 make kernel.bin
 make kernel.elf